-A writing portfolio is a website or a profile on a host platform which showcases your writing, introduces you to clients, and encourages them to work with you.
-Previous works are usually listed in a portfolio as hyperlinks and PDF attachments, rather than whole excerpts of your writing.
+A writing portfolio is a writer website or a profile on a host platform which showcases your best work, introduces you to clients, and encourages them to work with you.
+Previous works are usually listed in an online portfolio as hyperlinks and PDF attachments, rather than whole excerpts of your writing.
+(Keep in mind though that some authors also have a page for constantly updated blog posts.)
 In other words, you can think of this portfolio as a hub that can redirect curious customers to the best samples of your writing.

 Now that you know what a general portfolio does, let's think about what your portfolio should be about.